 Tabletop role-playing games

 Tabletop role-playing games have always been the heart and soul of Ropecon.
-There are tabletop RPGs being played at nearly every hour of the day throughout the convention weekend, lead by dozens of Game Masters (or GMs).
+There are games being played at nearly every hour of the day throughout the convention weekend, lead by dozens of Game Masters (or GMs).
 In tabletop role-playing games the story progresses through spoken narration.
 The GM develops the plot and describes the world in which the player characters reside.
-Players can influence the way the story unfolds through their characters, by describing what their characters does or says or how they react in any given situation.
+Players can influence the way the story unfolds through their characters by describing what those characters do or say or how they react in any given situation.
 Dice are often used to determine whether actions and risks taken by player characters succeed or not.

-There are over 800 different board games available for play at Ropecon – free of charge!
+There are over 800 different board games and card games available for play at Ropecon – free of charge!
 The selection includes both beloved classics as well as acclaimed new releases.
-Attendees can lend out a game from the Board Game Library for a collateral and look for people to play with.
-Spoiled for choice and don’t know what to play?
-No worries!
-Our experienced staff at the board game desk will gladly help you find a suitable game and new people to play with.
+Attendees can lend out a game from the Board Game Library counter for a collateral and play it with others.
+Our experienced staff will gladly help you find a suitable game and new people to play with.

-There are multiple traditional card game tournaments held at Ropecon each year, and this year is no exception.
-Ropecon 2019 will once again host tournaments for Magic: The Gathering and Vampire: The Eternal Struggle.
+There are multiple collectible card game tournaments held in Ropecon each year and this year is no exception, featuring tournaments for classics such as Magic: The Gathering and Vampire: The Eternal Struggle.
 Other popular card games include Pokémon, Yu-Gi-Oh!, Star Wars, Android: Netrunner, Game of Thrones, The Great Dalmuti and Munchkin.

 As for miniature wargaming, games such as Warhammer Fantasy Battle, Warhammer 40K, Horde, Star Wars and Lord of the Rings have been popular.
 Ropecon also features historical strategy games.